From Feedburner, to MailChimp to ConvertKit?

-Been a while since I last made a blog post, huh?
-But I’m back in action again and will be giving a full explanation of my absence and why I dropped out in my monthly newsletter.
+Sorry, but it’s been a while since I last made a blog post, huh?
+I’m back in action again and will be giving a full explanation of my absence and why I dropped out in my monthly newsletter.

 My Early Days of Blogging

-Way back in the early days of blogging, when I first started in 2004, the whole idea of writing an online journal was a novel idea!
+Although I had my static website online since 1999, in the early days of “blogging” when I began in 2004, the whole idea of writing a daily online journal, a “web log” as we called it then, was a novel idea!

 Who in their right mind would want to read about what someone else was doing in their daily life?
 And why would the writer, the “blogger,” want to share all this stuff with the public in the first place?